Dreaming381/Latios-Framework-Documentation/Core/ISystem Support.md

 method (which is true for root-level `ComponentSystemGroup`s as well as all Latios Framework-defined `ComponentSystemGroup` types), automatic dependency management is performed using the `Dependency` property of `SystemState`.
-All collection component operations are fully Burst-compatibile.
+All collection component operations are fully Burst-compatible.

+The `ExistComponent` is supported by `SystemAPI` methods only if the `ICollectionComponent` is defined in a separate assembly from the system.

 ## Managed Struct Components

-Managed struct components can also be accessed from LatiosWorldUnmanaged.
+Managed struct components can also be accessed from `LatiosWorldUnmanaged`.
 However, these are not Burst-compatible.
-Still, they can be useful if only plan to Burst-compile parts of an ISystem.
+Still, they can be useful if only plan to Burst-compile parts of an `ISystem`.

+The `ExistComponent` is supported by `SystemAPI` methods only if the `IManagedStructComponent` is defined in a separate assembly from the system.

 ## Sync Point